From Statistics Explained

-Figure 5 shows the development of waste treatment for each main treatment category in the period from 2004 to 2010.
+Figure 6 shows the development of waste treatment in the EU-27 for each main treatment category in the 2004–10 period.
 Waste disposal saw a steady decrease in the volume of waste treated from 2004 to 2008.
 However, in 2010 this situation was reversed, largely as a result of higher levels of waste treatment for mining and quarrying activities and for the disposal of the respective material in a few countries (Romania, Sweden and Finland).
 In spite of this rebound the share of disposal in total waste treatment fell from 54.0 % in 2004 to 45.4 % in 2010.
-The quantity of waste recovered (excluding energy recovery) steadily grew from 889 million tonnes in 2004 to 1 100 million tonnes in 2010.
+The quantity of waste recovered (excluding energy recovery) steadily grew from 889.4 million tonnes in 2004 to 1 144.7 million tonnes in 2010.
 As a result, the share of recovery in total waste treatment rose from 41.0 % in 2004 to 49.0 % in 2010.
-An analysis of the latest data for 2010 shows that 244 million tonnes of waste recovery was used for backfilling, in other words, used in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping.
-Waste incineration and energy recovery increased from 108 million tonnes in 2004 to 130 million tonnes in 2008 and 132 million tonnes in 2010, an overall increase of 22.1 %.
+An analysis of the latest data for 2010 shows that 243.7 million tonnes of waste recovery was used for backfilling, in other words, used in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping.
+Waste incineration and energy recovery increased from 108.0 million tonnes in 2004 to 129.6 million tonnes in 2008 and 131.8 million tonnes in 2010, an overall increase of 22.1 %.

 For the treatment of hazardous waste, the share of waste disposal amounted in 2010 to 42.8 % of the EU-27 total, and therefore accounted for a share of total hazardous waste treatment that was slightly lower than the share for all waste.
-Some 9.8 million tonnes (or 11.7 % of all hazardous waste) was incinerated or used for energy recovery, and 38.2 million tonnes (or 45.5 %) was recovered.
+Table 4 shows that some 9.8 million tonnes (or 11.7 % of all hazardous waste) was incinerated or used for energy recovery, and 38.2 million tonnes (or 45.5 %) was recovered.